 - Background color and overall color scheme

-- Other imagery (photos and videos)
+- Other imagery (like photos, animations and videos)

 Let’s look at each one within Canva.

 To set a background color, select the blank Canvas (the outline will turn purple when selected) and find the color picker in the upper-left corner.
 You can select one of the colors in the drop-down menu as a basis to create your piece, or input a HEX value of your favorite color.
 If you’d like to explore some of Canva’s recommended palettes, simply type in a color in the window’s search bar and you’ll see related palettes that work more harmoniously.
 This will give a more coherent and aesthetically pleasing look to your composition – and it’s recommended that you use no more than 3 colors to avoid a messy and cluttered design.